The best wireless headphones for 2024: Bluetooth options for every budget

 The best wireless workout headphones for 2024

 Setting the mood with the right music can make working out easier and more enjoyable.
-Wireless workout headphones give you the freedom to do any kind of exercise you prefer, be it weight-lifting or skateboarding, untethered and in your own little world with your audio of choice.
+Wireless workout headphones give you the freedom to do any kind of exercise you prefer, be it weight-lifting or skateboarding, untethered and in your own little world with your favorite playlist or podcasts.
 But if you plan on sweating or doing anything more vigorous than a brisk walk with your headphones, there are things to consider like water resistance, battery life and overall comfort.
 And if you want just one pair that you can use in and out of the gym, the decision can quickly get complicated.
-At Engadget, we’ve tested a bunch of fitness-ready headphones and earbuds to come up with our top picks, plus some advice to consider before you pick up a pair.
+At Engadget, we’ve tested and reviewed a bunch of headphones for working out to come up with our top picks, plus some advice to consider before you pick up a pair.

 Before diving in, it’s worth mentioning that this guide focuses on wireless earbuds.
 While you could wear over-ear or on-ear headphones during a workout, most of the best headphones available now do not have the same level of durability.
 Water and dust resistance, particularly the former, is important for any audio gear you plan on sweating with or taking outdoors, and that’s more prevalent in the wireless earbuds world.